What is Kickbox?

 We have a limited number of Kickboxes to distribute this year, so it’s a competitive process that involves a few steps.

-- Think of an idea for a project that you can make significant progress on during your timeline.
-Three weeks for QuickKick during January or three months during the Spring semester (start now).
+- Think of an idea for a project that you can make significant progress on during the spring semester.

 - Identify a faculty or staff sponsor who supports your idea (start now).
 You will need to talk with your sponsor before submitting an application.
 If you need help finding a sponsor, email email@example.com.